madetech/architecture-handbook/learning_paths/introducing_the_principles.md

 A simple [explanation](https://www.youtube.com/watch?v=Ys_W6MyWOCw) that nicely explains when and when not to follow dogma based on trade offs.
 (15 minutes)

-### Principles we believe are important
+### Software Architecture Principles we believe are important
-#### Component principles
-#### Setting Boundaries
-#### Separating layers
-#### Describing the purpose of a component

--   Aligns to single responsibility principle
--   Able to reason easily about the architecture
--   Inability to be able to do this implies complex / multi-responsibility component or other associated 'code smells'
+ - **Designing Components** so they are *stable* (balancing cohesion and coupling)
+ - **Setting Boundaries** between software elements.
+Boundaries  separate things that matter from things that don’t, i.e. high-level components from low-level components
+ - **Separating layers** and organising them using the *dependency rule*: outer layers should depend on inner layers (at the source-level), and not vice versa.

 ### A word on Microservices vs Monoliths